Ready, Set, Food! vs. Peanut Powders For Babies

 Ready, Set, Food!'s pre-measured doses eliminate the need for guesswork.
 Each daily packet of Ready, Set, Food! contains the exact amounts and frequencies of peanut, egg, and milk used in the landmark studies.

 Ready to start early allergen introduction?
-Skip the peanut powder and instead, rely on Ready, Set, Food! -- the easy, evidence-based way to help prevent peanut, plus egg and milk allergies.
+Skip the peanut powder and instead, rely on Ready, Set, Food! -- the easy, evidence-based way to help introduce peanut, plus egg and milk allergies.

-Ready, Set, Food! can help you follow the new clinical guidelines on infant food allergy prevention and reduce your baby's risk of developing food allergies by up to 80%.
+Ready, Set, Food! can help you follow the new clinical guidelines on early allergen introduction.
 Plus, it's recommended by 1000+ leading pediatricians and allergists.
 Give your baby the best chance at food freedom with Ready, Set, Food!

 All health-related content on this website is for informational purposes only and does not create a doctor-patient relationship.
 Always seek the advice of your own pediatrician in connection with any questions regarding your baby’s health.